MicrosoftDocs/well-architected/well-architected/architect-role/architecture-decision-record.md

   - Options considered
   - Decision outcome
     - Include important tradeoffs made with this decision
     - Record the confidence level of the decision.
 Sometimes an architecturally significant decision is made with relatively low confidence.
-That's okay, and this state could prove useful to note for future decisions.
+Documenting that low confidence status could prove useful for future reconsideration decisions.

-- If an architectural decision is going to result in multiple phases, such as short-term, mid-term, long-term approach, break the one decision into multiple and log each phase as its own decision record.
+- Break one decision into multiple if an architectural decision is going to result in multiple phases, such as short-term, mid-term, long-term approaches.
+Log each phase as its own decision record.

 - Avoid hiding consequences of decisions intentionally or accidentally.